Staff who regularly work at least 3 hours during the ‘night period’ are night workers.

 - in the workplace

-Workers on a sleep shift can be paid a flat rate for the shift, but their average pay must not fall below the National Minimum Wage.
+Workers on a sleep shift must be paid the National Minimum Wage.

 Limits on working hours for night workers